Healthy Elvis shuts out Predators as Blue Jackets win 3-0

 COLUMBUS, Ohio (AP) — Elvis Merzlikins made 32 saves in his first start since coming off injured reserve, Cam Atkinson scored his team-leading seventh goal and the Columbus Blue Jackets beat the Nashville Predators 3-0 on Thursday night.

 Merzlikins, who hadn’t started since Jan.
-31 because of an upper-body injury, picked up his sixth career shutout.
+31 because of an upper-body injury, picked up his first shutout of the season and the sixth of his career.

+“I had too many rebounds in front of me, and (the team) took care of me,” he said.
+“They blocked the shots when I wasn’t there.
+It’s hard, especially after an injury, after a few practices to catch up (to) that level.”

 Merzlikins allowed two goals on nine shots on Monday night in relief of Joonas Korpisalo.
-But he was solid the whole way against Nashville, particularly in the the third period when Columbus was outshot 13-4.
+But he was solid the whole way against Nashville, particularly in the the third period when Columbus was outshot 13-4 amid a Nashville offensive push.

+“Good for him,” Columbus coach John Tortorella said.
+“I know he’s been chomping at the bit to get back in the game, and I thought he played really well.”

 Max Domi and Eric Robinson also scored for the Blue Jackets, who snapped a two-game skid but have recorded points in five of their last seven to stay close to the leaders in the Central Division.